an0nym0us2000/crm-replit/DEPLOYMENT.md

 ## Step 3: Deploy to Vercel

 1. Go to [vercel.com](https://vercel.com) and sign in
-2. Click "Add New" í "Project"
+2. Click "Add New" ÔøΩ "Project"
 3. Import your GitHub repository
 4. Configure your project:
    - **Framework Preset**: Other